- Initial inspection and basic disassembly

 3458A have so impressive performance, that even competitors took it as platform, such as improved FLUKE HP 3458A/HFL Special Laboratory Digital Multimeter variant, prior to their acquisition of Wavetek Datron in 2000 and release of their own long-scale 8½-digit DMM, Fluke 8508A.
 Fluke HP3458A/HFL was only available from local Fluke representatives, and had specified for 0.01ppm ADC RMS noise.

 But today we will look on old unit, still wearing HP logo, manufactured somewhat in 1996.
 It was purchased as “parts, non-functional” piece for $750 USD, which is below market price, even for broken meters.
 Perhaps you thinking “this guy is nuts, paying that money for 20 year old broken machine”.
 But think for a second, metrology-grade instrumentation market is very conservative.
-There are only 11 (eleven, that’s right) 8½-digit DMM models in the world, all vendors combined.
+There are only few 8½-digit DMM models in the world, all vendors combined.
+So one may consider this project as deposit investment, given that instrument can be repaired and brought back to full specifications.

 Here’s a complete list 8½-digit long-scale meters: